joshedwbit/75-hard/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

 # 75Hard tracker
 This is a fitness/diet tracker app built using the PHP Laravel framework.
+Details about the 75Hard challenge can be found [here]{'https://health.clevelandclinic.org/75-hard-challenge-and-rules'}

 The website can be used to log daily entries, entries include items such as:
 -Number of workouts